Your Trusted Source for Information on Health

 A joint exists anywhere where two bones meet.
 These bones that meet in a joint are capped with cartilage, which acts as a shock absorber.
 Cartilage is a smooth, slippery, yet tough material that enables bones to glide over each other.

 Joints are surrounded and lubricated by the synovial membrane.
 The synovial membrane is the inner lining of the joint capsule.
 The capsule is a durable, fibrous material that attaches to each bone that intersects in a joint.
 Ligaments - strong, fibrous cords that attach one bone to another - provide for joint alignment, support and stability.
 Joints are held together by muscles, which are tipped by tendons that attach to bone just outside the capsule above or below the joint.
 Bursae are fluid filled sacs between muscles, tendons and bones that are friction reducing and present near many joints.
 Each bursa (sac) is lined with synovial membrane that releases a lubricating fluid.
 Arthritis interferes with these complex processes and causes the joints to become stiff and often inflamed.
 Arthritis leaves joints unable to handle too much stress, leading to pain during movement and at rest.
-Most of the body's joints move a great deal, however, some move little and other don't move at all.

 There are four types of joints.